mkostrun/UBASIC-PLUS/README.md

   - nreads: value reported to the user will be an average of so many readings.

+- *clear*

+  Clears all variables, arrays and strings.
+It is good practice to put it as the first line of the script.

+- *store(x[x$,x@]), i=recall(x[x$,x@])*

+  Store and recall variable, string or array in FLASH.
+In that way variable can survive reboot of the device.
+The single page from FLASH is used as a scratch space, so when there is no more space left on the page, the entire page is erased.

 ## *Command Line Interface* to uBasic-Plus

 The Command Line Interface (CLI) supports the following commands: